Daniel-Mietchen/pledges/faq.md

 * Am I willing to be interviewed?
   - Yes, if
-    - I have sufficient expertise.
+    - I have sufficient expertise in the topic.
     - The interview results in at least some materials that are openly licensed.

 ## Languages